Funny-mad-Peeea/ScaiIlp/doc/readme.txt

 The Visual Studio Solution (.sln) contains three projects:

 - ScaiIlpDll creates ScaiIlp.dll
-  ScaiIlp.dll contains the Cbc solver.
-  It can be linked dynamically into other programs.
+  ScaiIlp.dll contains the Cbc solver and a stub to communicate with ScaiIlp.exe It can be linked dynamically into other programs.
 - ScaiIlpExe creates ScaiIlp.exe
   ScaiIlp.exe also contains the Cbc solver.